input-output-hk/cardano-tutorials/node-setup/080_register_stakepool.md

     --tx-file tx.signed \
     --testnet-magic 42

-That's it!
-Our stake pool has been registered.

 To verify that your stake pool registration was indeed successful, you can perform the following steps:

     cardano-cli shelley stake-pool id --verification-key-file <path to your cold.vkey>